 Mackenzie is proud to be an active member and national leader of AMSA.
 She was born and raised in Wisconsin where she was able to enjoy activities throughout the changing seasons including hiking, camping, gardening, fishing, hunting, and getting cozy around a fire.
 She earned her Bachelor of Science degree in Gender and Women’s Studies with minors in Global Health and in Leadership from the University of Wisconsin- Madison.
 Mackenzie is currently a second-year medical student at the UW School of Medicine and Public Health as a part of the Wisconsin Academy of Rural Medicine program.
 She’s excited to continue her journey in medical school and stay involved in all of the amazing AMSA events ahead this year.

-Yokaira is a fourth-year medical student from UNIBE School of Medicine located in Dominican Republic.
+Yokaira is an International Medical Graduate from UNIBE School of Medicine located in Dominican Republic.
 Her journey as an AMSA leader began in 2015 as the president of her local chapter.
 Being more exposed to all the amazing opportunities AMSA has to offer, she aspired to be a part of the AMSA National Leadership.
 This led her to become International Regional Director followed by International Trustee, making this her second term as International Trustee as a member of the Board of Trustees.
 She was awarded the 2017 James Slayton Leadership of Excellence Award.
 Her passion for AMSA has grown tremendously throughout the years and she has always stayed true to the association’s values.
 Yokaira is in the works of pursuing a neurology residency.
-She was born in Dominican Republic but raised in Orlando, FL.
+She was born in Dominican Republic but raised in Orlando, Florida.
 Her favorite pastime is spending time with her friends and family and doing outdoor activities.